midacts/resume/README.md

 - Member of an agile team that setup an AWS environment that saved TVA millions of dollars a year by sending backups to the cloud
 - Worked with multiple teams to architect and implement our AWS and Microsoft Azure environments
+- Member of a team that designed, implemented and maintained Azure Kubernetes Service (AKS) in production
+- Used automation and CI/CD pipelines to deploy Docker containers to Kubernetes
 - Developed continuous integration/continuous deployment (CI/CD) pipelines to streamline code reviews and deployments
 - Implemented automated testing standards to maintain the code quality of our entire codebase
 - Created automation for end user self-service using multiple programming languages and orchestration
 - Implemented Hashicorp Terraform and Vault to manage our on-premises and cloud infrastructures
+- Used Ansible Tower and Ansible to perform Azure, Windows, Linux and VMware automation
 - Maintained a work schedule that complied with the Agile Project Management model
-- Used Ansible Tower and Ansible to perform Azure, Windows, Linux and VMware automation

 ## Orthobanc